How to recover deleted WhatsApp messages? | Technology

 Remember that these locations have memory limit.
 Drive space, for example, is part of the free 15GB that Google offers for all its services, including Gmail and Photos.

-Therefore, many disable the backup of conversations to prevent it from taking up space in the phone’s memory or in the cloud account.
+Therefore, many disable the backup of conversations to prevent it from taking up space in the cell phone memory or in the cloud account.
 Other people who maintain the feature forget to update it, which also compromises its effectiveness.

 And with the updated backup, you can recover your deleted WhatsApp messages on your device.
 See how: